Frances Cress Welsing

-Frances Luella Cress Welsing (March 18, 1935 – January 2, 2016) was an American psychiatrist and well-known proponent of the pseudo-scientific melanin theory.
+Frances Luella Cress Welsing (March 18, 1935 – January 2, 2016) was an American psychiatrist and well-known proponent of the pseudoscientific melanin theory.
 Her 1970 essay, The Cress Theory of Color-Confrontation and Racism (White Supremacy), offered her interpretation of what she described as the origins of white supremacy culture.
 She was the author of The Isis Papers: The Keys to the Colors (1991).

 Biography

 Early life and education

 Welsing was born Frances Luella Cress in Chicago on March 18, 1935.
 Her father, Henry Noah Cress, was a physician, and her mother, Ida Mae Griffin, was a teacher.
 She was the middle child of three girls, her elder sister named Lorne, and the younger Barbara.
 In 1957, she earned a B.S. degree at Antioch College, in Yellow Springs, Ohio.

 In 1962, Welsing received an M.D. from Howard University.
 In the 1960s, Welsing moved to Washington, D.C., and worked at many hospitals, especially children's hospitals.